Why Health Care Mission at Aquinas Institute?

 Proven Leaders in Health Care Mission

 For over two decades we have been a leader in preparing health care professionals for service to the Church.
-Aquinas' graduates are among the most respected leaders in Catholic health care.
+Aquinas Institute graduates are among the most respected leaders in Catholic health care.

 Responsive to the Changing Needs of Catholic Health Care

-The academic programs offered through AOR were developed to prepare students to meet the current needs and challenges facing Catholic health care today.
+The academic programs offered through the AOR Center were developed to prepare students to meet the current needs and challenges facing Catholic health care today.

 Emphasis in Mission Integration and Effectiveness